How to'sArrow

 Where Projects Fall Apart: The Handoff Problem

-Here’s what usually goes wrong:
+Here’s what typically goes wrong:

-• Critical details get missed:
+Critical details get lost in translation

 All of that adds up to lost time and lost money.
-If your team spends even three to five hours on handoff admin per project, and you’re doing 100 projects a year, that’s 300 to 500 hours of work you’ll never bill for.
+If your team spends even three to five hours on handoff admin per project, and you’re managing 100 projects a year, that’s 300 to 500 hours of work you’ll never bill for.
 That’s weeks of someone’s time gone.

 Here's an example